 Try resetting your device's settings in the Settings application if you do so regularly.
 You should contact Apple customer support in more complex situations to check if they have a fix for your problems.
 If your iPhone 13 fails to start or turn on properly, Apple recommends charging it into a charger for up to an hour.

 Please note: Forcing a restart may cause damage to your iPhone 13 and lower its resale value.
-The damage increases and the cost decreases as you perform more hard resets.
+The damage increases, and the cost decreases as you perform more hard resets.
 Use this technique with caution if you plan to sell your iPhone 13.

-Or, if you happen to find the same problem on your iPad, we still have a specialized article for you that allows you to learn to force restart iPad.
+Or, if you happen to find the same problem on your iPad, we still have a specialized article for you that allows you to learn to force restart your iPad.

 Turning to recovery mode may be helpful if you are having problems updating or restoring your iPhone over the air.
 For example, if you see the Apple logo on the screen for a few minutes but no progress bar, you can restore the device in the recovery mode using iTunes.
-So it is how it goes.
+So that is how it goes.

 The frequently asked questions (FAQs) listed below may provide answers to your queries regarding how to force restart iPhone 13:

 1. How do I force the shutdown of my iPhone 13?

 Press the side button and one of the volume buttons when the power-off slider appears.
 Then, wait 30 seconds after moving the slider for your smartphone to switch off.

 2. How do I turn my iPhone 13 on silent without the power button?